The importance of checking for ketones in people with type 1 diabetes….

-I recently received a text message from a type 1 patient who has been wearing a pump over 10 years.
+I recently received a text message from a type 1 patient who has been wearing a pump for over ten years.

 She then told me she was going out to eat and didn‘t know what to eat.
 We looked up the menu for the restaurant.
 She agreed to eat salad, bronzini fish, and broccoli for dinner.
 She had a plan.

 Since she lives alone, I recommended she set her alarm and check her glucose, including her ketones, hourly during the night.
-She contacted me in the morning, with her glucose reading of 142mg/dl.
-“Keytones” were still small.
-Today, her plan is to watch her glucose closely, correct and cover as needed, check ketones 4 times a day, eat low carb, and drink a lot of water.
-We’ll be in touch.
+She contacted me in the morning with her glucose reading of 142mg/dl.
+“Keytones“ were still small.
+Today, she plans to closely monitor her glucose, correct and cover as needed, check ketones four times a day, eat low carb, and drink a lot of water.
+We‘ll be in touch.

-- High glucose levels can cause type 1 diabetics to go into diabetic ketoacidosis (DKA), for the most part due to not getting enough insulin.
-Checking for ketones is recommended when levels are 240 or above.
-People who have type 1 and wear pumps are very prone to DKA, because if for several reasons including a pump breakdown the person is not getting the insulin they need to get, they have no “back up” insulin, so they can go into ketoacidosis.
+- High glucose levels can cause people with type 1 diabetes to go into diabetic ketoacidosis (DKA), for the most part, due to not getting enough insulin.
+Checking for ketones is recommended when the diabetes patient’s levels are 240 or above.
+People who have type 1 and wear pumps are very prone to DKA.
+For several reasons, including a pump breakdown, the person is not getting the insulin they need.
+They have no “back up“ insulin, so that they can go into ketoacidosis.

-- Don’t take anything for granted.
-Just because people have been taught, doesn’t mean he or she understands and can put in practice what they have learned, especially when things are not going well.
+- Don‘t take anything for granted.
+Just because people have been taught doesn‘t mean they understand and can practice what they have learned, especially when things are not going well.

 - Just because people have had diabetes a long time doesn‘t mean they always “get it.“